mvolkmann/blog/input/nunjucks.md

 ## Global functions

 Nunjucks provides some predefined functions that address common needs.

 - `range` is used to iterate over a range of integer values.
 - `cycler` rotates through a set of values.
-- `joiner` returns a function that outputs a given string each time it is called except for the first
+- `joiner` returns a function that outputs a given string each time it is called except for the first.

 ## Other topics

-I haven't described these topics yet: call, extends, import, raw, super, verbatim
+These topics have not been described yet: call, extends, import, raw, super, verbatim